yarnpkg/berry/packages/gatsby/content/features/zero-installs.md

 ```

 This way Yarn will re-download the package files from whatever their remote location would be and will report any mismatching checksum.

+### What does this do to my repository size?

+Every time you update a dependency and commit this, the repository will grow.
+This may lead to large repository sizes, which makes it slower to clone a repo.
+However, the time saved by not having to install every dependency will probably be far greater.